w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 (called the confirmation period), the referendum passes and will be executed after the enactment period.

-All referenda within each track and across tracks can be voted on simultaneously (assuming the track maximum capacity is not reached).
+All referenda within each track and across tracks can be voted on simultaneously (assuming the track's maximum capacity is not reached).

 Polkadot OpenGov also comes with multi-role delegations where the token holder can assign voting